Skip to content

 The usb-data bundle defines the USB2.0 interface with port data.
 This same interface gets reused in usb-superspeed and usb-c later on.

-Similarly, usb-superspeed defines the pattern for the lane array of superspeed-lane bundles.
+Similarly, we use lane to define an array of lane-pair bundles (RX + TX differential pairs).
 This same pattern gets used in usb-c.

 This is not by accident.
 The reason we structure the bundles this way is: